Photographers of the American Civil War: Henry P. Moore

 Henry P. Moore (1835–1911) was born in Goffstown, New Hampshire.
 His family moved to Concord, New Hampshire when Henry was seven.
 By 1862 Moore was a "well known" photographer in Concord, New Hampshire.
 His entrance into Civil War photography occurred when Moore followed the Third New Hampshire Regiment soldiers to Hilton Head, South Carolina in February 1862 and stayed through April or May 1862.
 His photography studio on the island of Hilton Head, South Carolina, comprised a tent set up in a sandy cotton field.
 He took at least one more trip to the same area that extended from April 22 to the end of May, 1863.
 The glass plate negatives he used measured 5 × 8 in.
 Photographic prints were sold at his Concord, NH gallery for one dollar each.
 Moore produced more than 60 photographs of the South.
 The images include extensive coverage of the Third New Hampshire Regiment, but are not limited to that.
 He photographed scenes around Hilton Head, the 6th Connecticut, Signal Corps, 1st Massachusetts Cavalry, navy ships and sailors.
 Military operations were not his only interest.
 Scenes of plantations and recently freed slaves fill out his portfolio.
 He photographed cotton processing and slave quarters on Hilton Head, J.E.
 Seabrook's plantation on Edisto Island, and "contrabands" harvesting sweet potatoes at Hopkinson's Plantation on Edisto Island.
 Moore continued as a photographer in Concord, NH after the war.
 In 1900 he moved to Buffalo, New York closer to his daughter Alice.
 He died in 1911 in Buffalo, but is buried in his hometown of Concord, NH.

 Southern photographers

-In the first months of the war, southern "artists" actively documented in the field through their images.
+In the first months of the war, southern photographers actively documented in the field through their images.
 In fact, a Southerner took the first photographs of the war inside Fort Sumter.
 However, as a consequence of the war and rampant inflation most were soon out of business.
-Unfortunately, as war photographs were long regarded with extreme disfavor in the South after the rebellion, most were disposed of.
-Fortunately, this was not the case for the many cherished family portraits of Confederate servicemen who lived and died during the war.
-These remarkable photographs are among the last known record of who they were and what they looked like.
+War photographs were long regarded with extreme disfavor in the South after the rebellion, and most were disposed of.
+This was not the case for the many cherished family portraits of Confederate servicemen who lived and died during the war.
+These photographs are among the last known records of who they were and what they looked like.